Inside Best Buy’s Communication Revolution

 Brian Dunn - President/COO

-• They do spots where employees tell the stories of customers they have affected
+• Best Buy creates video spots where employees tell stories of customers they’ve helped

-• The leaders that have a tough time with it end up being the butt of the jokes.
+• Leaders who have difficulty with transparency “end up being the butt of the jokes”

-What is the story of Best Buy now and how does it end?
+When asked about the story of Best Buy and how it ends, executives emphasized:

 • Things that don’t have a reason to exist tend not to